 What is a valuation?

 A valuation gives you an informed opinion on how much your jewellery is worth financially.
-Professional valuations are supplied by formally-trained experts who have a high level of knowledge about products and markets.
+Professional valuations are supplied by trained experts who have a high level of knowledge about products and markets.
 They give you a monetary figure that represents the price you could get by selling your items at that point in time.
-Giving your insurer this information will ensure the correct level of cover for you.
+Giving your insurer this information will make sure you get the correct level of cover.

 What factors affect the value of my jewellery?